How to Use the Preposition 'To'

 To tell the truth

-'To tell the truth' is used to express an honest opinion.
+'To tell the truth' helps express an honest opinion.

-To tell you the truth, I think Doug is not doing a very good job.
+To tell you the truth, I think Doug is not doing a good job.

 To tell you the truth, I'm tired of listening to politicians tell us lies.